-I was a natural light food photographer for quite a while before I switched to artificial lights.
-Natural light is beautiful, but it can be tricky to work with.
-This is because it’s constantly changing.
+I was a natural light food photographer for a long time before I switched to artificial lights.
+Natural light is really beautiful, but it can be tricky to work with without some tools to help you out.
 In this post, I am sharing my favorite natural light food photography tips that will help you improve your food images.

 This post contains affiliate links.
 Read the affiliate disclosure.

 Natural light is beautiful and incredibly convenient when you’re starting out in food photography.
 It’s less gear to work with and it can quickly become a comfort zone for a lot of photographers.
 But, because it has a mind of its own depending on the time of day, season and weather, there are some helpful tips that can help you take more control over your natural light.

 If you are using a DSLR camera, you’ll want to start learning how to adjust the exposure settings of your images.
 This means you need to stop shooting in Auto Mode and start shooting in Manual Mode.
 When you learn how to adjust your aperture, shutter speed and ISO interchangeably, you’ll have a lot more control over how your images are exposed.
 In fact, learning manual mode will be one of the biggest game-changers for you and your food images.

 READ MORE ABOUT: HOW TO SHOOT IN MANUAL MODE

 How To Adjust iPhone Exposure

 If you’re shooting food images with your iPhone, you adjust your iPhone image exposure.
 Simply tap the screen and you’ll see a yellow box with a sunshine icon next to the box.
 Move the sunshine icon up and your image will get brighter.
 Move it down and your image will get darker.
 It’s a really convenient tool to play with so you can practice adjusting your exposure with your iPhone.